 2. Low candidate sourcing costs

-As a comparison, posting a job update on your business’ Facebook page is completely free.
-If your business has a strong employer brand and high Facebook following, simply posting a link to your job ad means you’re reaching all your followers completely free!
+As a comparison, posting a job update on your company’s Facebook page is completely free.
+If your business has a strong employer brand and a high Facebook following, you can reach many of your followers at no extra cost.

-Sure, most of them aren’t active job seekers and aren’t probably going to apply for your open position.
-But if your post is appealing, they might share it with their friends, who might share it with theirs, who might share it with their friends….
-And that’s where the beauty of a post re-sharing comes in.
+Sure, many won’t be active job seekers or suited to apply for your open position.
+But, if your post is appealing, they might share it with their friends, who might share it with theirs, opening up your candidate reach even further in search of the perfect match.

-If your company’s Facebook page doesn’t have a huge follower-base, or you don’t want to share your job postings on your business’ page, you can use Facebook Ads to specifically target the people who might be interested in the job.
-With the right message and the right targeting, you can reach a lot of people at low costs.
+Even if your company’s Facebook page doesn’t have a huge follower base, or you choose not to share your job postings on your business page, you can use Facebook Ads to specifically target the people who might be interested in the job.

-For example, the average cost-per-click for Facebook ads for all countries is $0.97 – meaning it costs you around $1 to get 1 person to visit your job ad.
-That’s pretty good considering that these people are highly targeted leads.
+The average cost-per-click for Facebook ads for all countries is $0.94 – meaning it costs you around $1 to get one person to visit your job ad, depending on their location.
+Bargain!

 4. Fast sourcing